 At the Detroit Lions and Atlanta Falcons game on Sunday, LaVelle sang the national anthem.
 As the song got to the final words, "home of the brave," LaVelle ended it on one knee, fist in the air.
 While he sang, protesting players either kneeled or stood and locked arms in solidarity, joining dozens and dozens of NFL people who protested after President Trump criticized players who kneel during the national anthem.

 "Wouldn’t you love to see one of these NFL owners, when somebody disrespects our flag, to say, ‘Get that son of a bitch off the field right now,'" Trump said.
-Those comments led to a Trump tweetstorm, and ultimately, more attention on the protests of the American song and flag.
+Those comments led to a Trump tweetstorm, and ultimately, more attention on the protests.

 That message led to heavy criticism of Kaepernick, who is currently a free agent after not being signed by any NFL teams.
 But the message also resonated with many others — more than just people affiliated with the NFL, but also with Americans across the country who have also been calling attention to the issues of police brutality and racial injustice.